 She thought it through, then ran it past Miles.

-‘Yes, I know, it could be any of them.
-You know what it looks like to me, Miles – everyone has done something naughty, therefore blackmail is always on … but so is cross blackmail.
-There could be two or three killers in this, each stopping another.
-And so a process continues without end.
-Someone gets the top job, the 2IC has the dirt … and so on.’
+‘Yes I know, it could be any of them.
+You know what it looks like to me, Miles – everyone has done something naughty, therefore blackmail is always on … but this is cross blackmail.
+There could be two or three killers in this, each stopping someone else.
+And so the process continues without end.
+Someone gets the top job, the 2IC has the dirt … what a life.’

-‘Let’s set up a meeting with Paul, as he wants, on a boat, we put into shore somewhere and I’ll have arranged for Amelie to be there.
+‘Let’s set up a meeting with Paul, as he wants, but on a boat of ours, we put into shore somewhere and I’ll have arranged for Amelie to be there.
 I’d lay odds Jenny will also be there.’

 ‘Too dangerous.
 That’s how you used to do it when you had backup, this time there’s no one with weapons covering us.’

-‘We have friends, we have just enough present, each taking care of one of the main players, one with a van, maybe even two.’
+‘We have friends, we have just enough to take care of all our main players, one or two with a van.’

-‘I like the idea of forcing things but now I’m getting protective of you.’
+‘I like the idea of forcing things but I’m also getting protective of you.’

-‘But so am I of you.
+‘So am I of you.
 We have to forget that for now and do what’s kept us alive so far.
-We have to trust the other one to be able to keep the eyes and ears open, to make quick decisions.
-And there are two of us now, not one.
+We have to trust the other one, we have to remember there are two of us now, double trouble.
 We have to be bold but careful, Miles – that’s what will win the day and if it doesn’t, then I’d rather go out that way.
-This business of boarding boats where there are bombs – that would follow us the rest of our lives – well at least for some years and the odds they’ll succeed one day are high.
-We have to make the moves.’
+This business of boarding boats where there are bombs – that would follow us the rest of our lives – we have to be proactive on this.’